dave-shawley/devpi-cookbook/README.md

 #### devpi::supervisor
 Include this recipe to manage the devpi server using supervisor.
 It will install supervisor globally if necessary and add the devpi server job.
+This recipe assumes that the *server* recipe is already present in the run list.

 Contributing
 ------------